🏔️

 Key Facts

-Mantinia PDO sits on a high inland plateau in the Arcadia region of the Peloponnese, centered near the city of Tripoli.
-The appellation covers 620 hectares across 11 municipalities, with vineyard elevations ranging from 600 to 800 meters and a plateau average of 660 meters.
-The plateau is encircled by mountains including Mainalo, Oligirto, Artemisio, Ktenia, and Parnonas, which shape the local climate and protect the vines.
+• Mantinia PDO sits on a high plateau in the Arcadia region of the central Peloponnese, with vineyards at 600 to 800 meters and a plateau average around 660 meters.

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-🍇Moschofilero: The Defining Grape
+🍇Moschofilero, the Defining Grape

 WINE WITH SETH APP